cmelgreen/GreenbyteAnalysisSDK/README.md

 ## GreenbyteAnalysisSDK: seamless data analysis with the Greenbyte API
 Note: This sdk is not affiliated with Greenbyte.
-It was written purely for personal convenience when using the official API and is provided as-is
+It was written purely for personal convenience when using the official API and is provided as-is.
 Learn more about the Greenbyte API at https://developer.greenbyte.com/

 ### Simplify working with Greenbyte API by providing a wrapper gearded towards data anaylsis